McTeaCup/github-actions-testing/README.md

+# THIS IS A TEST REPO
+*I'm simply just playing around here*

+## To create a workflow
-To create a new action workflow go to the workflows directory in the repo
+To create a new action workflow
+Go to the workflows directory in the repo